 1. Can puberty affect my gums and teeth?

 Yes!
-When girls hit puberty, the rise in estrogen and progesterone can cause gums to become swollen, red, and more likely to bleed this is often called puberty gingivitis.
+When girls hit puberty, the rise in estrogen and progesterone can cause gums to become swollen, red, and more likely to bleed This is often called puberty gingivitis.
 Practicing good oral hygiene and visiting your dentist regularly can help prevent it from getting worse.

 2. Why do my gums feel sore or bleed around my period?